jiayihoffman/jiayihoffman.github.io/_posts/2025-02-22-SecurityRobot-Ros2_control.md

 ```

 #### Hardware Plugin and Arduino sketch
-The hardware plugin "diffdrive_arduino/DiffDriveArduinoHardware" I used was developed by Josh Newans.
-I cloned his [git repository](https://github.com/joshnewans/diffdrive_arduino/tree/humble) and built it using `colcon` in my ROS 2 workspace.
+The hardware plugin "diffdrive_arduino/DiffDriveArduinoHardware" I used was originally developed by the robotics community.
+I made some adjustments for my motors and easier wiring.
+I clone the [git repository](https://github.com/jiayihoffman/diffdrive_arduino/tree/humble) and built it using `colcon` in my ROS 2 workspace.

-The Arduino sketch works in conjunction with the hardware plugin and can be downloaded from [here](https://github.com/joshnewans/ros_arduino_bridge/tree/main).
+The Arduino sketch works with the hardware plugin and can be downloaded [here](https://github.com/jiayihoffman/ros_arduino_bridge/tree/main).

 ## Let the Robot Dance